Who Is Derrick Rose?

 The Rose family was tight, and Derrick's three brothers—Dwayne, Reggie and Allan—took on a fatherly role when it came to their youngest brother.
 By the eighth grade, Rose's talent as a basketball player was readily apparent.
 The slick-moving point guard with exceptional court vision was a rising star in his home city, and to protect him from outside interests, his older siblings were constantly at his side.
 One or more would pick him up and drop him off at school.
 They also attended his practices and punished him if he stepped out of line.

 In 2003, Rose enrolled at Chicago's Simeon Academy and quickly catapulted to one of the country's best high school players.
 His dominant career at the school resulted in numerous wins and awards.
-In his senior season, Rose, who by then was ranked the nation's best high school point guard, averaged 25.2 points per game and guided Simeon to a 33-2 record and its second consecutive state title.
-That same year, the Chicago Tribune named the young player its 2007 "Illinois Mr. Basketball Player."
+In his senior season, Rose, who by then was ranked as the nation's best high school point guard, averaged 25.2 points per game and guided Simeon to a 33-2 record and its second consecutive state title.
+That same year, the Chicago Tribune named Rose its 2007 "Illinois Mr. Basketball."

 Rose wasted little time leaving his mark on the college game.
 In his lone year at Memphis, the point guard led the Tigers to 38 total wins—the most in NCAA history—and the 2008 national championship game, where the team lost to the Kansas Jayhawks in overtime.

 Rose netted 18 points in the final game, cementing his status as one of college's best players.
-Not longer after, he declared himself eligible for the NBA Draft, and in June 2008, his hometown Chicago Bulls selected the 19-year-old with the first pick in the draft.
+Not long after, he declared himself eligible for the NBA Draft, and in June 2008, his hometown Chicago Bulls selected the 19-year-old with the first overall pick.

-But Rose's time at Memphis was not free of blemishes.
-In 2009, the NCAA ordered the school to vacate its 2007-08 season and serve three years' probation due to NCAA rules violations.
+However, Rose's time at Memphis was not free of blemishes.
+In 2009, the NCAA ordered the school to vacate the results of its 2007-08 season and serve three years' probation due to NCAA rules violations.
 While the NCAA report didn't explicitly name Rose, he was the only player who fit the description of its findings.
-The report claimed that Rose had elected someone else take his SAT in order to meet academic eligibility requirements.
-Investigators also accused Memphis of paying $1,700 in free travel to Rose's brother, Reggie.
+The report claimed that Rose had someone else take his SAT in order to meet academic eligibility requirements.
+Investigators also accused Memphis of paying $1,700 in free travel to Rose's brother Reggie.

 In Rose's first NBA season (2008-09), he averaged 16.8 points and 6.3 assists per game, earning Rookie of the Year honors and leading the Bulls back to the playoffs.